sammy310/docs.ko-kr/docs/visual-basic/programming-guide/language-features/operators-and-expressions/how-to-calculate-numeric-values.md

 - Visual Basic code, expressions
 - numeric expressions
 ms.assetid: ba6bf43d-bd96-49b8-b1de-4a7797551372
-ms.openlocfilehash: 3e367a10a3e703241c7417d3ea17068018becb5a
+ms.openlocfilehash: d213f6b5a4abf8c52d8872ae36e89796183ff27c
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: ko-KR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64649730"
+ms.locfileid: "74348963"
 ---
-# <a name="how-to-calculate-numeric-values-visual-basic"></a>방법: 숫자 값 (Visual Basic)를 계산 합니다.
+# <a name="how-to-calculate-numeric-values-visual-basic"></a>방법: 숫자 값 계산(Visual Basic)
-숫자 식 사용 하 여 숫자 값을 계산할 수 있습니다.
-A *숫자 식* 리터럴, 상수 및 숫자 값을 나타내는 변수를 포함 하는 식과 해당 값에 대해 작동 하는 연산자가 있습니다.
+You can calculate numeric values through the use of numeric expressions.
+A *numeric expression* is an expression that contains literals, constants, and variables representing numeric values, and operators that act on those values.

-## <a name="calculating-numeric-values"></a>숫자 값 계산
+## <a name="calculating-numeric-values"></a>Calculating Numeric Values

-#### <a name="to-calculate-a-numeric-value"></a>숫자 값을 계산 하기
+#### <a name="to-calculate-a-numeric-value"></a>To calculate a numeric value

-- 숫자 식에 하나 이상의 숫자 리터럴, 상수 및 변수를 결합 합니다. 다음 예에서는 유효한 숫자 식을 보여 줍니다.
+- Combine one or more numeric literals, constants, and variables into a numeric expression.
+The following example shows some valid numeric expressions.

      `93.217`